markfinger/python-react/README.md

 [![Build Status](https://travis-ci.org/markfinger/django-react.svg?branch=master)](https://travis-ci.org/markfinger/django-react)

-Render and bundle React components from a Django application.
+Render React components from a Django application.

+**Please note** that the documentation below is for the latest stable release from PyPI.
+Master branch is under active development and currently provides a significantly different API and workflow.

 Documentation
 -------------